SkyW4r33x/dotfiles-GNOME-extensions/README.md

 ### Top Bar without Target Configured

-When no target is set with `settarget`, the Target indicator is empty or minimized.
+When no target is set with `settarget`, the Target indicator is empty.

 ![Top Bar without Target](https://i.imgur.com/3M5BFqo.png)